-You become great at something if and only if you spend a lot of time doing it.
+You become great at something if and only if you spend a lot of time doing it.1

 According to Myers–Briggs my personality type is INTP, the “thinker” archetype.
 In practice this means I have strong analytical skills but can’t get my head out of the clouds.
-Recently I have been putting effort into grounding myself, which is the other main reason for this blog.
+I do put effort into grounding myself, and that is the other main reason for this blog.